 The Foundation Board of Directors has long realized that a relatively small investment of $500 can transform a good lesson into an excellent learning experience with far reaching impact.
-The Bay Education Foundation will have, by the end of this year, helped build skills in 43,000 people, our students, by awarding over $350,00 in $500 grants to 1,100 teachers in the last twenty-five years.
+The Bay Education Foundation will have, by the end of this year, helped build skills in 43,000 people, our students, by awarding over $350,000 in $500 grants to 1,100 teachers in the last twenty-eight years.
+All educators in Bay District Schools and public charter schools are eligible to apply.

 Junior League Excellence in Education Grant

 The Junior League supports $500 grants to local educators to design and implement special learning activities for students.
 Designed to encourage innovation and build excitement, the projects focus on improving learning in academic areas.
-Of particular interest are projects which include strategies to help low-performing students.
-All educators in Bay District Schools are eligible to apply.
-Approximately forty grants are awarded each year.
+Of particular interest are projects which include career/technical education, STEM education, literacy and teaching quality.

 Arts Alive Grants